rishimukherjee31/LCCMR/README.md

 ## Setup & Variables

 The following variables can be modified within the code as needed. ```RECORD_PERIOD``` is an integer constant that specifies the resolution of samples logged in milliseconds.
-2000 ms is the default value, and it records a sample every 2 seconds. ```SEND_PERIOD``` is the time before a message is sent to the website.
+The default value is 2000 ms, which records a sample every 2 seconds. ```SEND_PERIOD``` is the time before a message is sent to the website.
 In our code, it is 10 seconds.
 The calibration constants can be adjusted based on the readings and the expected values.
 The Turbidity and Dissolved Oxygen sensors don't need to be calibrated.

 <br>